Giving people false descriptions of their political opinions depolarizes these views, a new study finds.

 When researchers misreported survey participants’ responses back to them — making the responses more centrist than they actually were — the participants championed their own open-mindedness.

-Thomas Strandberg, a doctoral student at Lund University, in Sweden, is the first and corresponding author of the study, which appears in the journal PLOS One.
+Thomas Strandberg, a doctoral student at Lund University, in Sweden, is the first and corresponding author of the study, which appears in the journal

 It would be no exaggeration to say that current political tensions in the U.S. constitute a crisis.
 Their impact extends into the home and other social spaces, where it can define or void personal relationships.